FooSoft/yomichan-anki/README.md

     [![Preferences dialog](img/preferences-thumb.png)](img/preferences.png)

 7. Now you should add markers such as `{expression}`, `{reading}`, `{reading}` and `{sentence}` to specify how new cards should be created.
 Card fields will vary depending on your deck model.
+If you want to be able to use *AnkiConnect* via the [Yomichan extension for Chrome](/projects/yomichan-chrome-ext), tick the checkbox labeled *Enable AnkiConnect* as shown above.

 8. When you look up definitions you will have the option to create Anki cards for them with one click.
 You will see the icons for performing these actions next to each item. *Icons for actions which update your decks won't show up if Anki thinks you can't add a fact with those items*.
 This likely means that they would either be duplicates of